ni1o1/pybdshadow/README.md

 ## Introduction

 `pybdshadow` is a python package for generating, analyzing and visualizing building shadows from large scale building geographic data. `pybdshadow` support generate building shadows from both sun light and point light. `pybdshadow` provides an efficient and easy-to-use method to generate a new source of geospatial data with great application potential in urban study.

 The latest stable release of the software can be installed via pip and full documentation can be found [here](https://pybdshadow.readthedocs.io/en/latest/).

+## Functionality

 Currently, `pybdshadow` mainly provides the following methods: